List of humanitarian aid to Ukraine during the Russo-Ukrainian war: Appealed and pledged by United Nations

 The UN Office for the Coordination of Humanitarian Affairs made an appeal for $1.7 billion in aid to the 2022 Ukrainian refugee crisis – including $1.1 billion in humanitarian aid to Ukraine – on 1 March 2022.

 United Nations's under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator Martin Griffiths announced that $1.5 billion had been pledged.
 The United Nations Entity for Gender Equality has allocated over $14.6 million towards financing 120 civil society organisations in Ukraine organisations supporting women and girls in Ukraine and Ukrainian refugees in Moldova.
 Eight modular heating units are to be installed in Ukrainian hospitals as part of a World Health Organisation initiative.
 UNICEF has donated 336 medical kits valued at $200,000 to thirteen communities in Zhytomyr Oblast May 2024.
 The United Nations Development Programme has provided $1 million rehabilitation equipment to Ukrainian healthcare facilities June 2024.
 By 29 July 2024 the UN Food and Agriculture Organization has donated 114 generators and pledged another 131 generators to food producers and frontline companies in Ukraine with financial support from the German government.
 In September 2024 WHO opened a modular primary health-care clinic in the village of Tsyrkuny in Kharkiv Oblast.
 The United Nations Development Programme provided ten specially equipped vehicles to support health care and social services in Ukraine supported by the EU, Canadian and Danish governments.
 In October 2024, the United Nations Office for the Coordination of Humanitarian Affairs along with partner nations announced the allocation of $20 million in support of to support local organizations that help vulnerable categories of displaced civilians in Ukraine. $870,000 worth of equipment provided by the World Food Programme to small bakeries located to frontline regions of Ukraine to aid civilian food supplies.
 Eight refrigerated vans delivered to the Ukrainian ministry of health with support from the EU.
 200 portable charging donated by Germany provided to Olena Zelenska Foundation by the UNHCR.
 12 armoured medical vehicles with equipment provided to the State Emergency Service by UNDP, funded by Sweden Luxembourg, The Netherlands and Spain.
+106 generators totalling 15.1 MW donated by UNICEF to Ukraine.
+11 transformers pledged by the UNDP.
+A $2.6 million initiative to identify farmland contaminated by unexploded ordinance in support of Ukrainian small farmers.